Death is inevitable and each individual is responsible for their own salvation

 Everyone who hears the message of Islam in a sound and correct form and rejects it, will have evidence against him.
 Whoever dies without having heard the message of Islam, or having heard it in a distorted form has their case in the hands of God.

-In the Qur’an, God states that he will only accept the path of Islam as the true way to worship Him, and any deviation from it will not be accepted in the Hereafter.
+In the Qur’an, God states that he will only accept the path of Islam (pure monotheism) as the true way to worship Him, and any deviation from it will not be accepted in the Hereafter.

 “But those who reject Our signs and treat them with arrogance, they are the companions of the Fire, dwelling therein forever.”
 (Qur’an 7: 36)